Creative Writing and Publishing

-The West Dean College Certificate Award in Fiction Writing is awarded in recognition of the successful completion of all three weekend course units spread across each academic term, self-directed study and a final submission of 5000 words fiction.
+Our Certificate in Fiction Writing course is delivered in three weekend course units spread across the year, self-directed study and a final submission of 5,000 words of fiction.

-It also offers a potential pathway to those interested in applying for the College’s Higher Education programmes in Writing and Publishing.
+This course also offers a potential pathway for those interested in applying for West Dean's Higher Education programmes in Creative Writing and Publishing.

 Explore and expand your work in a uniquely immersive environment with its own connections to art history.
 Our School of Arts students enjoy specialist studio spaces dedicated to painting and drawing, sculpture and tapestry and textile-based work as well as exceptional exhibition space.